commoncurriculum/atom-ember-syntax/README.md

 This package provides HMLBars/Glimmer syntax highlighting for template (`.hbs`) files as well as inline template declaration in JS files.

-### Template File Highlighting
+### Syntax Highlighting

-To activate syntax highlighting in template files select `Ember HTMLBars` as the language.
+To activate syntax highlighting in template files select `Ember Glimmer` as the language.
+Glimmer highlighting is automatically applied to any inline template declaration in JS files.

-### Inline Template Highlighting

-##### With `language-babel`

-If you're using the [language-babel](https://github.com/gandm/language-babel) package you can continue using `language-babel` to highlight your JavaScript and add support for inline templates using the _JavaScript Tagged Template Literal Grammar Extensions_ feature in `language-babel`.
-This feature adds syntax highlighting to any tagged template strings preceded by a pattern you specify.
-Simply add:

-`hbs:source.htmlbars`

-**`language-babel` has a 10 second debounce on generating new grammar extensions, be sure to wait until the confirmation notice pops up!**

-_(This will target any template literal with `hbs` preceding it, and apply the `source.htmlbars` grammar to the contents.)_

-##### Without `language-babel`

-If you're not using the language-babel extension, then select`ES6 JavaScript (Babel) + JSX && Ember HTMLBars` as your JS default language.

-### Using Inline Template Declaration
+### Ember Inline Template Declaration

-Ember component test files are automatically generated set up for the tagged template string syntax, eg:
+Ember component test files are automatically generated with inline template string syntax, eg:

 ```javascript
 this.render(hbs`